-Licensed transmitters are companies that must be licensed by the Ontario Energy Board (OEB) if they are interested in owning, building, operating and maintaining the transmission network (i.e., 115 kilovolts [kV], 230 kV and 500 kV lines and stations) (see Section 1.1).
+Companies that must be licensed by the Ontario Energy Board (OEB) if they are interested in owning, building, operating and maintaining the transmission network (i.e., 115 kilovolts [kV], 230 kV and 500 kV lines and stations).

 Maintenance

 The regular, routine actions taken to retard the natural deterioration of a resource (or fixture and/or equipment).
 These actions are intended to keep the resource from premature loss due to failure, decline, wear or change attributable to normal use or the effect of the natural environment.